brainboxdotcc/retro-rocket/docpages/basic-language-reference/keywords/CURSOR.md

 - `X` = column (0 is the leftmost column)
 - `Y` = row    (0 is the top row)

-After moving the cursor, subsequent [`PRINT`](https://github.com/brainboxdotcc/retro-rocket/wiki/PRINT) output starts at that position.
+After moving the cursor, subsequent \ref PRINT "PRINT" output starts at that position.

 ---